-The Office of Student Life may resolve a report of Sexual Harassment through its formal resolution process when the alleged Sexual Harassment, if true, would be prohibited under applicable university policy.
-In instances when informal resolution is inappropriate, when any party requests or when the university requires formal investigation, the university will consider the concerns and rights of all parties and provide a prompt, fair, impartial and equitable process.
+The Title IX Coordinator may resolve a report of sexual harassment through its formal resolution process when the alleged sexual harassment, if true, would be prohibited under applicable university policy.
+In instances when informal resolution is inappropriate, when any party requests, or when the university requires formal investigation, the university will consider the concerns and rights of all parties and provide a prompt, fair, impartial, and equitable process.